JetBrains/intellij-sdk-docs/intro/sdk_style.md

 * The open-source code in the GitHub repository `intellij-community` is known as the _IntelliJ Platform_.
   Use the full phrase in the SDK documentation.
 * IDEs based on the IntelliJ Platform are described as _IntelliJ Platform-based IDEs_.
-  Once that term is used on a page, authors may use _IDEs_
+  Once that term is used on a page, authors may use _IDEs_.
 * When referring to JetBrains products always use the full name such as _IntelliJ IDEA Ultimate Edition_.
   However, only use product names when extensibility or functionality is particular to a product.